Benefits of Waterproofing Your Concrete Balcony

 In addition, due to balconies typically being exposed to natural elements, water trapped in the concrete may freeze, expand, and push on the concrete, creating loose chunks of concrete.
 Waterproofing the tops and sides of these balconies will prevent water from infiltrating the concrete and rusting the steel or being exposed to cold temperatures and prolong the life of the balcony.

-Signs of Damage with Existing Concrete Balcony:
+Signs of Damage to Concrete Balcony:

 It is important to continually inspect your balcony and even take pictures to compare sizes of cracks and spalls.
 It is recommended that if you believe there is significant damage to your balcony, contact a qualified structural engineer to inspect it and provide recommendations on repairs, or in some cases, replacement.
 At Bustamante Engineers, concrete balconies are no strangers to us, and we have worked through numerous rehabilitation projects, big and small.